 Instant Pot Clam Chowder

 There are several versions of this hearty & comforting soup.
 However, our version is easy, beginner friendly, economical and tastes the best.
 If you love creamy, thick clam Chowder New England style you'll definitely love today's recipe!

-This Instant Pot Clam Chowder is packed with outstanding flavors.
-You’ll certainly want to re-fill your bowls 🙂
+This thick New England clam chowder recipe is packed with outstanding flavors.
+You'll certainly want to re-fill your bowls!

 Find the Ingredients with actual measurements at the bottom of the post.
 The list below is just a reference.